To enjoy the full Mail & Guardian online experience: please upgrade your browser

 A bid by the National Prosecuting Authority to halt the distribution of the Sunday Times edition failed in the High Court in Pretoria on Saturday evening.

 Acting Judge Nomsa Khumalo said since the paper was already in circulation on Saturday evening, interdicting the distribution process would serve no purpose.
-Several people in the court had copies of the Sunday edition in court.

 After hearing presentations from legal representatives for the Sunday Times and the NPA, Khumalo ruled that the court would not interdict the already ongoing distribution on Saturday night.